anarchistlexicon/anarchistlexicon.github.io/_posts/2015-08-17-generous-thief.md

   creditlink: /authors
 ---

-The mistaken belief that resources taken on belahf of a victim are not actually stolen.
+The mistaken belief that resources taken on behalf of a victim are not actually stolen.

 > You should pay your fair share of taxes...
 They go to fund good public